Multiorgan trauma with CT features of hypotension

 The uncinate process of the pancreas is suspiciously swollen and reduced in density, suggesting that both duodenum and pancreas are contused.
 Associated retroperitoneal fat stranding is seen.

-Flattened IVC and small calibre abdominal aorta is consistent with the hypovolaemic patient state.
+Flattened IVC and small caliber abdominal aorta is consistent with the hypovolemic patient state.